 Definition of Annulment:

-What is the Difference of a Divorce vs Annulment ?
+What is the difference between a Divorce vs an Annulment?

 How Do You Get an Annulment?

 There is a significant gap between available information on divorce vs information on annulling a marriage.
 The Florida statutes contain hundreds of provisions detailing the grounds for divorce, how courts should decide divorce issues, and legal requirements for the outcome of the divorce.
 Annulment is different.
 There is very little or no information in the Florida statutes that give legal guidance on annulment.
 The Florida courts have responded by filling in the gray areas of annulment with case law that defines the how, why, when, and where of annulment vs divorce.
 The fact that annulment is not an established law or legal right makes it an extremely complex issue, especially compared to a divorce.

 Here are some of the Basic Realities of Annulment

 - Annulments tend to be much more complex than divorce

 - An Annulment in Florida is more costly than a divorce